foxthefox/ioBroker.fritzdect/README.md

 ```
 ## Setup

-IP-address and password of Fritzbox should be defined in io-package.json or via admin page, before the first start of the instance.
+IP-address and password of Fritzbox should be defined via admin page, before the first start of the instance.
+The IP-address must be written with leading 'http://'

 The devices are detected automatically during startup of fritzdect instance.
+If devices are added to the fritzbox during a running adapter instance, then please restart the adapter for object creation.

+Several permissions have to be set in the fritzbox in order to interact with the adapter!

+A german explanatory doc is available here: [install_de] (./doc/de/install)

-the widget requires that also vis-metro and vis-jqui-mfd are installed
+The widget requires that also vis-metro and vis-jqui-mfd are installed

 ## ioBroker objects